phaze-phusion/password-generator/README.md

 The front-end is built with Bootstrap 4 Alpha.
 The generator is built using ES2015 (aka ES6).

-## This demo requires Firefox 50+
+## The demo requires Firefox or Chrome
-Since Mozilla is ahead of the pack regarding latest technologies, it will only work in Firefox. **It won't work in Chrome.**
 See it in action http://phaze-phusion.co.za/password-generator/

 ### License